gnknithin/Personify-Service/README.md

 ## Introduction

 This repo presents a proof of concept of a highly scalable Personal Server.
-The application was developed keeping a personal utility of an user domain in mind, but the principles used can easily applied to design software solutions for any domain.
-One of the primary challenges for a user application domain is the ability to expand as per requirement, giving the ability to explore more on top of exisitng.
-To do so, we have to architect the application that would support the scale.
-After understanding serveral different system architectures, a Domain-Driven Design was considered to meet the requirement.
-This approach holds Framework-Agnositic Design, PostgreSQL, MonogoDB and Test Driven Development.
+The application was developed keeping a personal utility of a user domain in mind, but the principles used can easily be applied to design software solutions for any domain.
+One of the primary challenges for a user application domain is the ability to expand as per requirement, giving the ability to explore more on top of existing.
+To do so, we have to architect the application supporting the scale.
+After understanding several different system architectures, a Domain-Driven Design was considered to meet the requirement.
+This approach holds Framework-Agnositic Design, PostgreSQL, MongoDB and Test Driven Development.

 ## Development Environment